alphagov/govuk-content-publishing-guidance/app/writing-to-gov-uk-standards/tone-of-voice/add-links.md

   parent: Tone of voice
   order: 5
 title: Add links to content
+description: Learn how to use links in GOV.UK content, including writing clear link text and using anchor links.
 lastUpdated:
 ---
 You can add links to body text, but not in titles, summaries or subheadings.
 Read about [how to format links](link tbc).